jacobdbt2100/SQL-Data-Analytics/README.md

 | **Storage**    | Stored in tempdb.                           | Primarily stored in memory.                    |
 | **Lifetime**   | Dropped when session or transaction ends.   | Deallocated when its scope ends.               |

+#### `Stored Procedure:`
-**`Stored Procedure:`** is a saved set of SQL commands that performs a specific task — like retrieving, inserting, updating, or deleting data — and can be executed repeatedly.
+Is a saved set of SQL commands that performs a specific task — like retrieving, inserting, updating, or deleting data — and can be executed repeatedly.
 Can be with or without `parameters`.